-ISSUE COMMENT Infringement of international trade agreements on coal supply Increased electricity and fuel prices, impacting commodity and food prices Opportunities to diversify the economy that do not rely on coal Impacts to the coal supply train such as truckers, shipping fleets, etc. Illegal mining Increased illegal mining as investment in managed and regulated coal mine is reduced Employment and labour conditions Loss of jobs (direct and indirect employment) in coal mines Long-term opportunities for employment, improved labour standards and working conditions in CFPPs and supply chains during the retirement period Increased pressure on national welfare and social protection system Health and safety Reduced occupational hazards and fatalities resulting from coal mining Reduced chronic health impacts associated with coal mining, particularly underground Improved health due to reduction of air and noise pollution and dust Mine abandonment without remediation (filling/capping mine shafts, fencing-off, etc.) leading to safety risks Hazardous waste and contaminated land, and mine pits left without remediation, leading to adverse impact on community health, including children's high exposure Reduced traffic incidence Local economy and livelihoods Decreased livelihood opportunities in the host communities.
+ISSUE COMMENT Impacts to the coal supply train such as truckers, shipping fleets, etc. Illegal mining Increased illegal mining as investment in managed and regulated coal mine is reduced Employment and labour Loss of jobs (direct and indirect employment) in coal mines conditions • Long-term opportunities for employment, improved labour standards and working conditions in CFPPs and supply chains during the retirement period Increased pressure on national welfare and social protection system Health and safety Reduced occupational hazards and fatalities resulting from coal mining Reduced chronic health impacts associated with coal mining, particularly underground Improved health due to reduction of air and noise pollution and dust Mine abandonment without remediation (filling/capping mine shafts, fencing-off, etc.) leading to safety risks Hazardous waste and contaminated land, and mine pits left without remediation, leading to adverse impact on community health, including shildron's high supression Including children's high exposure Local economy and livelihoods Decreased livelihood opportunities in the host communities.
 Increased households' indebtedness and vulnerability to income loss and poverty.
-Reduced revenues from renting properties and values of properties as a result of out-migration Potential economic opportunities induced by the rehabilitation and redevelopment of coal mines and pits will create income-generation activities Gender and vulnerability Potential economic opportunities induced by the rehabilitation and redevelopment of coal mines and pits will create income-generation activities Women and vulnerable groups (e.g., the poor, persons with disabilities, children, the elderly, and indigenous communities) may be disadvantaged and at particular risk Increased domestic and gender-based-violence due to loss of income Increased competition from former male mine workers may arise in women-dominated industries (such as manufacturing and garment industries) following closure Opportunities for women and vulnerable groups to acquire new skills and learn technologies Opportunities for vulnerable groups to engage in the decision-making process and in inclusive dialogue for coal mine closure Migration Local skilled workers and migrants attracted to work in mines and associated businesses will leave the communities Increases vulnerability of abandoned household members whose income depends on skilled migrants Opportunities for local workers to re-skill for new opportunities Public services and infrastructure CFPP/mine closure may affect the public services and infrastructure supported by mining companies (e.g., health clinics, education facilities, roads, bus, and other transportation) Decreased local government tax revenues from CFPPs and associated businesses Reduced pressure on public services and infrastructure as a result of out-migration Community cohesion and engagement Weakened community cohesion due to out-migration Risk of internal conflict due to increased stress as result of income lost Opportunities for communities to engage in the decision-making processes about mine closure Reduced tension between the communities, NGOs, activists, and mining companies
+Reduced revenues from renting properties and values of properties as a result of out-migration • Potential economic opportunities induced by the rehabilitation and redevelopment of coal mines and pits will create income-generation activities Gender and vulnerability Women and vulnerable groups (e.g., the poor, persons with disabilities, children, the elderly, and indigenous communities) may be disadvantaged and at particular risk Increased domestic and gender-based-violence due to loss of income Increased competition from former male mine workers may arise in women-dominated industries (such as manufacturing and garment industries) following closure Opportunities for women and vulnerable groups to acquire new skills and learn technologies Opportunities for vulnerable groups to engage in the decision-making process and in inclusive dialogue for coal mine closure Migration Local skilled workers and migrants attracted to work in mines and associated businesses will leave the communities Increases vulnerability of abandoned household members whose income depends on skilled migrants Opportunities for local workers to re-skill for new opportunities Public services and infrastructure • CFPP/mine closure may affect the public services and infrastructure supported by mining companies (e.g., health clinics, education facilities, roads, bus, and other transportation) Decreased local government tax revenues from UEPPs and associated businesses Community ophonion and Reduced pressure on public services and infrastructure as a result of out-migration weakened community conesion due to out-migration Dick of internal conflict due to increased stress on result of income lost Gigagement Characturation for communities to opport in the decision making processes about mine closure Opportunities for communities to engage in the decision-making processes about mine closure Reduced tension between the communities.
+NGOs, activists, and mining companies.

-11.7.1 Environmental issues and impacts of closing coal mines
+11.5.3 Environmental issues and impacts of closing coal mines